How I improved an inferential data analysis tool for pharmaceutical business analysts

 I felt the pressure early and often.

-I had very little context and data to start the project, but I kept digging until I found something to ground my thinking.
+I had very little context and research to start the project, but I reached out to the right people and found enough information to ground my thinking.

-I was able to navigate my way through a huge timeline crunch and deliver a product that is well received by users and revenue generating.
+I was able to navigate my way through a huge timeline crunch and deliver a product that is well received by users and generating revenue.

 It was a stressful ordeal, but definitely a confidence building moment.